Covid-19 – Here to Help: Keeping your vehicle roadworthy

 Why check my car?

-Each year roughly 30% of vehicles fail their MOT, and it’s thought there could be up to 9million drivers with vehicles whose previous advisories may have begun to pose a potential danger within weeks of its last MOT – let alone by the end of the six-month extension.
-There are some vital checks that you can perform at home to help keep your vehicle moving and safe.
-In addition, during the MOT extension it is still the sole responsibility of the owner to keep their car in a “roadworthy” condition, and anyone found driving a vehicle in a dangerous condition could be fined up to £2,500, receive 3 penalty points or a driving ban.
+Each year roughly 30% of vehicles fail their MOT, and it’s thought there could be up to 9million drivers with vehicles whose previous advisories may have begun to pose a potential danger within weeks of its last MOT.
+It is still the sole responsibility of the owner to keep their vehicle in a “roadworthy” condition, and anyone found driving a vehicle in a dangerous condition or without a valid MOT could be fined up to £2,500, receive 3 penalty points or a driving ban.

 Vehicle safety check guide